NASA engineering has rocketed us to the moon and back. Heck, NASA’s Apollo program has blessed engineers with 5 invaluable mindset lessons.

 But how do you develop such a beast of a rocket engine?
 Some engineers thought scaling up existing rockets would do the trick.
 However, early tests didn’t go as planned.
 Engines exploded during testing due to combustion instability, and the engines were just too darn big, causing all sorts of operational issues.

 This shook NASA to its core, leading to doubts about whether the engines could even scale up.
 But engineers stayed optimistic.

 The redesign of the F1 rocket engine

-The work was grueling and took one and half years and thousands of engineering hours.
-Plus, 78 hours of live engine testing.
+After a relentless series of design changes, the engine finally delivered the goods.
+The grueling work took one and a half years and thousands of engineering hours, not to mention 78 hours of live engine testing.

-What’s your greatest takeaway from NASA engineering with the Apollo program?
-Do you think the mindset is what separates average engineers from great engineers?
+What’s your biggest takeaway from NASA engineering with the Apollo program?
+Do you think mindset is what separates average engineers from great engineers?

 Featured Image Photo Credit: NASA (image cropped)

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).